 Upon entering the Depot, guests immediately feel as though they have been transported back to a bygone era.
 The main dining room – which seats up to 60 people and requires a sport coat during the summer season – is adorned with rich Damask wallpaper, walnut paneling, brass light fixtures, and vintage train locomotives.
 No expense was spared in the development of the Depot Club & Restaurant.

-With Chef Bob Stark – formerly of Andante Restaurant – in the kitchen, guests are treated to white glove service while enjoying culinary creations influenced by the rich flavors of Northern Michigan.
+With Russell Miller in the kitchen, guests are treated to white glove service while enjoying culinary creations influenced by the rich flavors of Northern Michigan.

 For a private party or for a more intimate dining experience, guests are invited to book a reservation in the Hemingway Dining Room, which pays homage to Nobel-prize winning author Ernest Hemingway who frequently passed through the depot throughout the early 20th Century en route to his many excursions in Northern Michigan.
 With seating for up to sixteen people, guests dining in the Hemingway Room will admire the prized Fischer wine collection, first edition Hemingway novels on display and artifacts harkening to a simpler time as America grew into a nation that would transform the world.